gokyo-group/gokyo-group/src/pages/index.md

 mainpitch:
   title: BUILDING THE FUTURE
   description: >
-    Gokyo Group offer one stop packaged solutions for your project from design, project, construction management  and all aspects of removal works including repairs, renovations and extensions.
+    Gokyo Group offer one stop packaged solutions for your project from design, project management, construction and all aspects of removal works including repairs, renovations and extensions.
 image12:
   alt: About us
   image: /img/about-us.jpg